|

 tricks can easily be learned as well.
 Putting a coin into a

-them.
+do them.
 It takes work and commitment from both you and bird.
-To begin
+To

-training, start by using positive reinforcement towards wanted
+begin training, start by using positive reinforcement towards

-behaviors.
-Your conure will quickly mold or perform behaviors to
+wanted behaviors.
+Your conure will quickly mold or perform

 Conures are

-moderately.
-They are one of the better speaking conures and can
+talk moderately.
+They are one of the better speaking conures and

-easily compete with Cherry-headed or Mitred Conures.
-You should
+can easily compete with Cherry-headed or Mitred Conures.
+You

-note that they will never have the clarity of an Indian Ringneck,
+should note that they will never have the clarity of an Indian

-which is a parrot that is similar in size, but their clarity is
+Ringneck, which is a parrot that is similar in size, but their

-conure to speak takes work and you need to be patient.
-To increase
+your conure to speak takes work and you need to be patient.
+To

-the likelihood of your conure talking, repeat phrases while you
+increase the likelihood of your conure talking, repeat phrases

-interact with your parrot.
-Try to make your voice full of energy
+while you interact with your parrot.
+Try to make your voice full

-and try to uses different words if your bird seems uninterested.
+of energy and try to uses different words if your bird seems

-You’ll be amazed at how much quicker your conure will start to
+uninterested.
+You’ll be amazed at how much quicker your conure

-talk.
-Keep training sessions fast and exciting for best results.
+will start to talk.
+Keep training sessions fast and exciting for

-Handfed babies are more likely to talk than untamed ones.
+best results.
+Handfed babies are more likely to talk than untamed

 Toys: